smlx/piv-agent/docs/content/en/docs/setup.md

 ### Single slot setup

-{{% alert title="Warning" color="warning" %}}
+> [!WARNING]
-`piv-agent` has been designed to work best with the default setup.
+> `piv-agent` has been designed to work best with the default setup.
-Only set up single slots if you know what you are doing.
+> Only set up single slots if you know what you are doing.

-This action can be destructive.
+>
-If you reset a slot which already contains a key, that key will be lost.
+> This action can be destructive.
-{{% /alert %}}
+> If you reset a slot which already contains a key, that key will be lost.

 It is possible to set up a single PIV slot on your hardware device without resetting the PIV applet entirely.
 This means that you can target a single slot to set up a key if the slot has not been set up yet, or reset a key if the slot already contains one.